piranna/piranna.github.io/pages/about.md

 permalink: /about/
 ---

-Passionate computers engineer and ex-PhD. candidate in Computers Engineering.
+Passionate computer engineer and former Ph.D. candidate in Computer Engineering.
 Proud advocate of Open Source, standards, specifications, and best practices.

-With more than 22 years of professional experience in software development, and being involved in Open Source scene and wireless communities since I was 17 years old, I have been working both professionally or in personal side projects in almost all computer engineering areas, including web development, robotics, operating systems design, videogames, networking, drivers programming, or AI.
-My profile is purely technical, with a great interest in hard-to-solve problems, quality of code, performance optimizations, high-edge technologies, and design of clean APIs and architectures focused on minimal designs, modularity and reusability.
+With more than 22 years of professional experience in software development, and having been involved in the Open Source scene and wireless communities since I was 17 years old, I have worked both professionally and on personal projects across almost every area of computer engineering, including web development, robotics, operating system design, video games, networking, driver development, and AI.
+My profile is purely technical, with a strong interest in hard-to-solve problems, code quality, performance optimizations, cutting-edge technologies, and the design of clean APIs and architectures focused on minimalism, modularity, and reusability.

-I'm fullstack with preference for backend, R&D and academic projects.
+I'm a full-stack engineer with a preference for backend, R&D, and academic projects.
 Thanks to that, I have more than 14 years of experience with Node.js (since v0.8), 19 years with Python (since 2.4), and 20 years with C++, between other languages like Rust, Java or Go.
 Regarding mobile apps, I have 8 years of experience with